 Read on for our top wireless Bluetooth earbuds picks.

 Practically flawless wireless earbuds

-NuForce have really crafted something special here with the BE Sport4 earbuds.
-Sleek and solidly-built, these are high-performance buds that improve on their already five-star predecessors.
+The NuForce BE Sport4 wireless earbuds are that rare find: earbuds that are good for basically all situations, whether you're looking to take them out on a run or just wear them around town.
 They're ideal for exercise, although any urbanite will also find their lightweight functionality and impressive sound isolation highly appealing.
-Proof that wireless headphones can now compete with the best of them.
+If you want proof that wireless headphones can now compete with the best of them, look no further.

 Read the full review: Optoma NuForce BE Sport4

 Great sound quality and wireless functionality at an unbeatable price

 Acoustic design: closed | Weight: 39 grams | Frequency response: N/A | Drivers: N/A | Driver type: N/A | Sensitivity: N/A | Impedance: N/A | Battery life: 12 hours | wireless range: 50 m (150ft) | NFC: No